Jashn-e-Rekhta: Notable participants

-Critical Views
+Critical views

-Jashn-e-Rekhta received criticism from various corners due to its emphasis on Hindi and English scripts in expressing the Urdu literature.
+Jashn-e-Rekhta received criticism from various corners due to its emphasis on Devanagari script and Roman script in expressing the Urdu literature.
 Rizwan Ahmad argued that "The first few editions did not have the Jashn-e-Rekhta written in Urdu.
 Recent ones did include the Urdu script, but the schedules were available only in English.
 The big ‘I LOVE URDU’ cut-out where the youth were seen taking pictures was only in English.
 Both speak volumes about the targeted audience".